surma/surma.dev/content/postits/arm64.md

 The first `-device` directive loads a file into memory at the specific address.
 The second `-device` directive sets the CPUs starting address.

 Of course, there won't be any output.
-But we can open Qemu's console using `[Ctrl+a][c]` and use the `info registers` command to dump the current contents of the CPU registers.
+Instead, we can open Qemu's console using `Ctrl-a c` and use the `info registers` command to dump the current contents of the CPU registers.

 ```
 QEMU 7.2.0 monitor - type 'help' for more information